Assaria, Kansas: Education

 The community is served by Southeast of Saline USD 306 public school district.
 Southeast of Saline High School is located in Gypsum.

 Assaria schools were closed through school unification.
 The Assaria Trojans won the Kansas State High School class B baseball championship in 1959 and 1960.

+Transportation

+The Union Pacific Railroad formerly provided passenger rail service along a route from Salina to McPherson.
+Assaria saw multiple daily passenger trains until at least 1929 with mixed train service until at least 1959.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.